rsfetch/rsfetch/README.md

 ### License

-- License has been set to "The Unlicense".
-Anybody can do anything with this repository.
+- License has been set to "MIT".
+Anybody can do anything with this repository, provided that they include the license if they choose to redistribute.
 [View license](https://raw.githubusercontent.com/rsfetch/rsfetch/master/LICENSE)